sambeau/deadcatbounce/README.md

 - Trading should be kept short to keep the game moving.
 ### Discards
 - There must always be a space in the flop at the end of your turn, so that the next player gets a new card to choose.
+- If there are 3 cards in the flop, you must discard one.
-- At the end of your turn, you can pick a low card to discard for free, or pay a fee to discard a higher-value card.
+- You can pick a low card to discard for free, or pay a fee to discard a higher-value card.
 - Discarding is (nominal value – 1) to discard, so:

 | Rank | Discard Fee |